zcericola/HTML-CSS-Practice-Problems/README.md

 ### Summary

-Modify our webpage so that it has the same structure and styling as the `step-2.jpg` image.
+In this step, we will create a webpage that has the same structure and styling as the `step-2.jpg` image.
+We will accomplish this by adding more css styles to our webpage.

 ### Instructions

+* Now open the `step-2` folder and notice that there two items inside.
+There is a css file named `step-2.css` and an image named `step-2.jpg`.
+The image in this folder is what you will try to re-create.
+We will accomplish this by adding some styling in the `step-2.css` file.
+Ok, lets start styling.
 * Level 1 Step 2.1
   * Open `step-2.css`.
   * Give the `.profile-image-container` a height and a width so you can see it on the webpage.
-  * Give the `.profile-image-container` a `margin-left: auto` and a `margin-right: auto`.
-This will center the div.
-  * Give the `.profile-image-container` a `margin-top: 35px`.
-This will move the div down 35px;
+  * Give the `.profile-image-container` a margin of auto.
-  * The div is now looking better but our code is not as DRY as we can make it.
-Lets switch the three margins we put on `.profile-image-container` and change them to the short-hand version or setting a margin `margin: 35px auto 0 auto`.
   * Now that the div with the `.profile-image-container` class is centered you can go in and change the height and width to match the `step-2.jpg`.
   * <details>